MinnieAkuma199/MVC-Tech-Blog/README.md

 ## Description

 - Developers need a place to publish their blog posts and comment on other developers’ posts.
-I build a CMS-style blog site similar to a Wordpress site & deployed it to Heroku.
+I build a CMS-style blog app & deployed it to Heroku.

 - My app followed the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.